Skip to Content

 • Hiring preference for open positions at Veterans Health Administration following successful completion of the residency

 The resident stipend is based on the current year’s allocation rate for the local area.
-Resident is not vested and does not have a 401K or matching fund benefit during their residency year.
+Resident is not eligible for retirement benefits, including but not limited to, Federal Pension Program, 401K or matching fund benefit during their residency year.
 Though this program is designed to help with the recruitment and retention of high-quality PMHNP’s, completion of the program does not guarantee employment.

 Application Dates